 Pinch Valve Applications

-Pinch valves are used to open or close the flow path of the pinched silicon tube.
+Solenoid pinch valves are used to open or close the flow path of the pinched silicon tube.
 The main body of a pinch valve is not in direct contact with the gas or the liquid, and only the inside of the tube will have direct contact with the liquid and gas fluid flowing through.
 Therefore, the pinch valve is not in direct contact with the fluid and is suitable for flow control devices on medical equipment, lab analyzers, food manufacturing equipment, and chemical manufacturing equipment.

 What is a Pinch Valve?

 A pinch valve is a type of valve that opens or closes a fluid path without having the valve body in contact with the flowing medium.
 As the name suggested the control of fluid path relies on the pinch force on the elastic tubing, such as silicon, PU or others.
-The main advantage of using a pinch valve over a gate valve or a piston valve is that the valve body does not have contact with aggressive flowing media, thus the life time, and also in sanitary aspect, is much higher.
-Many types of pinch valve exists in the market, and in this article, we will be introducing three types of pinch valves that KaoLu offer, followed by the advantage and disadvantage of pinch valves, and conclude with what you should consider before making a decision on which pinch valve suits you the best.
+The main advantage of using a solenoid pinch valve over a gate valve or a piston valve is that the valve body does not have contact with aggressive flowing media, thus the life time, and in sanitary aspect, is much higher.
+Many types of pinch valve exist in the market, and in this article, we will be introducing three types of pinch valves that KaoLu offer, followed by the advantage and disadvantage of pinch valves, and conclude with what you should consider before making a decision on which pinch valve suits you the best.

 What type of Pinch Valve does KaoLu offer?